fastlabel/fastlabel-python-sdk/README.md

 > Please check const.COLOR_PALLETE for index colors.

-## Inference
+## Execute endpoint

-### Inference with existing endpoint

-First create the endpoint from the screen.
+Create the endpoint from the screen at first.

-Currently, the ability to create endpoints is in alpha and is not available to users.
+Currently, the feature to create endpoints is in alpha and is not available to users.
 If you would like to try it out, please contact a FastLabel representative.

 ```python